All Episodes

 Remember that.

-Uh demand this is the Judiciary Committee.
+Demandus is the Judiciary Committee.

-Good latts, the uh, you know, the chairman.
+Good lattice the chairman.

-And they posed a variety of questions, ten or fifteen of them, saying, you know, these questions need to be answered, and they all raise the possibility of obstruction of justice by the FBI and maybe the Department of Justice into the Hillary Clinton email case.
+And they all raise the possibility of obstruction of justice by the FBI and maybe the Department of Justice into the Hillary Clinton email case.

-And uh it's fishy, it doesn't smell right.
+It doesn't smell right.

-Uh, David Petraeus is similar.
+David Petraeus is similar.

-Kept them in the drawer of his office at home, gave some to his mistress.
+He took home documents that were classified, kept them in the drawer of his office at home, gave some to his mistress.

 That's the same thing that Hillary Clinton did.

-She authorized that all of her emails, including classified documents would be sent to her home.
+She authorized that all of her emails, including classified documents, would be sent to her home.

 Can't do it.